Ejaculation: Hands-free ejaculation

 Although uncommon, some men can achieve ejaculations during masturbation without any manual stimulation.
-Such men usually do it by tensing and flexing their abdominal and buttocks muscles along with vigorous fantasising.
-Others may do it by relaxing the area around the penis, which may result in harder erections especially when hyperaroused.
+Such men usually do it by tensing and flexing their abdominal and buttocks muscles along with vigorous fantasizing.
+Others may do it by relaxing the area around the penis, which may result in harder erections especially when extremely aroused.
+Hands-free ejaculation can also be achieved by prostate stimulation alone, either internally (with the use of sex toys, fingers or performing anal sex or pegging) or externally (such as perineum massages), although prostate orgasms without ejaculation (dry orgasms) are also possible.

 Perineum pressing and retrograde ejaculation

 Perineum pressing results in an ejaculation which is purposefully held back by pressing on either the perineum or the urethra to force the seminal fluid to remain inside.
 In such a scenario, the seminal fluid stays inside the body and goes to the bladder.
 Some people do this to avoid making a mess by keeping all the semen inside.
 As a medical condition, it is called retrograde ejaculation.

 Health issues

 For most men, no detrimental health effects have been determined from ejaculation itself or from frequent ejaculations, though sexual activity in general can have health or psychological consequences.
 A small fraction of men have a disease called postorgasmic illness syndrome (POIS), which causes severe muscle pain throughout the body and other symptoms immediately following ejaculation.
 The symptoms last for up to a week.
 Some doctors speculate that the frequency of POIS "in the population may be greater than has been reported in the academic literature", and that many POIS sufferers are undiagnosed.

 It is not clear whether frequent ejaculation has any effect on the risk of prostate cancer.
 Two large studies examining the issue were "Ejaculation Frequency and Subsequent Risk of Prostate Cancer" and "Sexual Factors and Prostate Cancer".
 These suggest that frequent ejaculation after puberty offers some reduction of the risk of prostate cancer.
 The US study involving 29,342 US men aged 46 to 81 years suggested that "high ejaculation frequency was related to decreased risk of total prostate cancer".
 An Australian study involving 1,079 men with prostate cancer and 1,259 healthy men found that "there is evidence that the more frequently men ejaculate between the ages of 20 and 50, the less likely they are to develop prostate cancer":